simonrp84/NIMROD_Reader/README.md

 # NIMROD_Reader
-A python script to read Met Office composite radar scenes in the NIMROD format
+A python 3.x script to read Met Office composite radar scenes in the NIMROD format.

+Requires: Numpy, gdal